FC Sion

-Football Club de Sion, commonly known as simply FC Sion or Sion, is a Swiss football team from the city of Sion.
-The club was founded in 1909, and play their home matches at the Stade Tourbillon.
-They have won the Swiss Super League twice, and the Swiss Cup in 13 of their 14 appearances in the final, the most recent being in 2015.
+Football Club Sion, commonly known as simply FC Sion or Sion, is a Swiss football club from the city of Sion.
+The club was founded in 1909 and play their home matches at the Stade Tourbillon.
+They have won the Swiss Super League and the Swiss Cup in 13 of their 14 appearances in the final, the most recent being in 2015.
 The first team of the club was also known as their incorporated name Olympique des Alpes SA.
+The club set to play in the Super League from 2024 to 2025, the top tier of Swiss football after promotion from Challenge League in 2023–24.